ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

    qiime tools view deblur/deblur-stats.qzv

-The resulting table shows you how many sequences per sample passed the deblur quality check, including the total number and the number of unique sequences.
+The resulting table shows how many sequences per sample passed the deblur quality check, including the total number and the number of unique sequences.
 Just hoover over the table headers to get more information.
 Note that artifact here is used in the traditional sense of the word.
 It has nothing to do with the file type 'artifact'.